 Lord Vishnu is believed to have taken on ten different forms, which are called the Ten Avatars of Lord Vishnu or the Dashavatara.
 Lord Vishnu is believed to incarnate as one of his avatars when the world is in chaos.

-All of Vishnu's Avatars have the same goal, which is attained through different avatars, each bearing their legend.
-The holy purpose was to bring back Dharma and righteousness and save the world and good people from evil, demons, and Asuras.
+All of Vishnu's Avatars share the same goal, achieved through different incarnations, each with its own legend.
+The divine mission was to restore Dharma and righteousness, protecting the world and virtuous beings from evil, demons, and Asuras.

 The Matsya avatar is one of Hinduism's most ancient incarnations of Lord Vishnu, the god known as the Preserver.
 Mythology states that Vishnu took the form of a fish to save humanity and sacred texts from a catastrophic flood.